 Or, as Bill put it, "Speeches like this are fun," he said.
 "Actually doing the work is hard."

 The first part of Bill Clinton's speech was a love story interwoven with his wife's resume.
 And that resume painted a picture of a high-achieving woman who doesn't crave the spotlight.
 He did talk about her rise, and he listed ambitious projects she has undertaken, but he didn't describe her as politically ambitious.

-He told about how, early in their marriage, he tried to convince her to get into politics.
+He told about how, early in their marriage, he tried to convince she should get into politics.

 He told about Hillary testifying before the education committee in Arkansas, and how afterward, the chairman said, "Looks to me like we elected the wrong Clinton."

-He told about how "Congressman Charlie Rangel and New York Democrats urged Hillary to run" for New York Senate, though the idea "had never occurred to either one of us."
+He told about how "Congressman Charlie Rangel and New York Democrats urged Hillary to run" for New York senator, though the idea "had never occurred to either one of us."

 He told about how President Obama had to ask her multiple times to be secretary of state.